Why is real food expensive, or is it?

 The average American family spends more than $1,000 per month on their portion of their health insurance premium.
 Their employer pays at least as much on their behalf, and then there are the deductibles and co-pays.
 If you want to use a practitioner or treatment that's not approved by your plan, then you're not covered at all and get to pay for health insurance plus your preferred treatment 100% out of pocket.

-This is really expensive.
+This is expensive.
 Really, really expensive.
-If you're struggling with your health, then you easily meet your deductible for thousands more dollars in a year, and your co-pays and prescriptions all add up too.
+If you're struggling with your health, you easily meet your deductible for thousands more dollars in a year out of pocket, and your co-pays and prescriptions add up too.

-Expecting food to be super cheap is simply messaging.
+Expecting food to be super cheap is a belief built into us through messaging.
 It's not grounded in numbers, reality, facts or common sense.
-Running a hospital or doctor's office is expensive, true.
-But so is running a 5,000 acre farm.
+Running a hospital or doctor's office is expensive, but so is running a 5,000 acre farm.
 So is raising cattle, pigs, chickens, and acres and acres of wheat, corn, beans, and any amount of food that can feed more than just your family.

-The cheap food is usually ultra processed, and what you perceive to save up front at the cash register you will pay for later by the thousands.
-It will look like doctor's office visits and hospitalizations for diabetes, heart disease, all the complications that come from being overweight, and cancer.
+Cheap food is almost always ultra processed.
+What you perceive to save up front at the cash register you will pay for later by the thousands.
+Your actual cost will come in the form of doctor's office visits and hospitalizations for diabetes, heart disease, metabolic issues, hormone issues, weight problems, and cancer.

 Leave a comment